Digital Thermometer using Arduino and LM35 Temperature Sensor

 Arduino

-In this project we have used a Arduino to control whole the process of system.
-Arduino is a controller which runs on ATmega AVR controller.
-Arduino is an open source hardware platform and very useful for project development purpose.
-There are many types of Arduino boards like Arduino UNO, arduino mega, arduino pro mini, Lilypad etc. available in the market or you can also build Arduino by yourself.
+In this project, we have used an Arduino to control the whole process of the system.
+Arduino is a controller which runs on an ATmega AVR controller.
+Arduino is an open-source hardware platform and is very useful for project development purposes.
+There are many types of Arduino boards, like Arduino UNO, Arduino Mega, Arduino Pro Mini, Lilypad, etc., available in the market, or you can also build an Arduino by yourself.

 Arduino Uno